-- above experiment.
-The results are shown in Figures 10-13; note that for all the experiments, our classifer has been trained on the INRIA dataset.
-Our detector significantly outperforms the baseline detector (HOG) by about 0.32, 0.15, 0.23 and 0.17 in a detection rate of 10-1 FPPI on the four datasets respectively.
+We finally evaluate our SGSS feature based classifier on the INRIA, ETH, TUD-Brussels and Caltech pedestrian datasets, and compare the proposed approach with the existing methods.
+We here employ the AdaBoost-based cascade using the multiscale HOG and the corresponding SGSS as the one used in the above experiment.
+The results are shown in Figs. 13-16; note that for all the experiments, our classifier has been trained on the INRIA dataset.
+Our detector significantly outperforms the baseline detector (HOG) by about 0.32, 0.15, 0.23 and 0.17 in the detection rate of $10^{-1}$ FPPI on the four datasets respectively.
 Although the proposed model is simple, our detector is close to DPM (LatSvm-V2) as the best detector purely based on the HOG feature on the INRIA dataset, and exhibits better performance on the other three datasets.
-The other state-of-the-art methods consider more feature channels such as color and gradient magnitude.
-Despite this fact, our approach provides very competitive results, - especially on the ETH, TUD-Brussels and Caltech datasets.
-The relative ordering of the proposed method is roughly preserved across different datasets, - ${\tt 455}$ $\,$ which indicates that our SGSS feature is robust to imaging condition changes.
+The other state-of-the-art methods consider more feature channels such as

-Figure 10: Comparison of different methods on the INRIA dataset.
+Fig. 13.
+Comparison of different methods on the INRIA dataset.

-Figure 11: Comparison of different methods on the ETH dataset.
+Fig. 14.
+Comparison of different methods on the ETH dataset.

-Figure 12: Comparison of different methods on the TUD-Brussels dataset.
+Fig. 15.
+Comparison of different methods on the TUD-Brussels dataset.

-Figure 13: Comparison of different methods on the Caltech (reasonable) dataset.
+Fig. 16.
+Comparison of different methods on the Caltech (reasonable) dataset.